Footwear Inspection: Complete Guide to Quality Control and Inspection Standards

 - Packaging materials

-Early verification helps prevent material-related defects and production inconsistencies.
+Early verification helps prevent material-related issues from affecting the entire production run.

 During Production Inspection (DUPRO)

-During production inspection is conducted when approximately 20% to 80% of the order has been completed.
+During production inspection is usually conducted when approximately 20% to 80% of the order has been completed.

 Inspectors evaluate: